CRM

 Custom layer

-Build the main system around the business, then connect the rest.
+Build the main place around the business, then connect the rest.

 - Add automation and visibility where the gaps are.